 ➐ Lastly, put in those chocolate eggs.
 You can use whatever candy eggs you want.
 Even jelly beans would work!

 Store in the fridge for up to two weeks in an airtight container.

 Prep Time: 15 minutes | Fridge Time: 30 minutes | Total Time: 45 minutes

 Yield: 16-20 nests

-These peanut butter & butterscotch bird nests cookies are made out of chow mein noodles.
-They are super adorable and make for the perfect Easter treat!
-See *notes below for additional details.
+These peanut butterscotch bird nests cookies are made out of chow mein noodles and are so delicious.
+The nests are topped with drizzled chocolate and sea salt, and the nests are filled with chocolate eggs.
+They make for the perfect Easter no-bake treat!

 Peanuts: I love the addition of peanuts in these nests, but definitely feel free to leave them out as well.
 You may need to add a little more chow mein noodles so the structure of the nest holds up.